f5devcentral/f5-agility-labs-sslviz/docs/class5/introduction.rst

        profiles, that are now responsible for carrying SNI signaling information across the inspection zone.

 -  SSLO 4.0 further optimizes traffic flow by reducing the amount of iRule data plane management, also making it easier to add customization iRules.

--  SSLO 4.0 introduces three new network topologies.
-Along with the existing outbound transparent and explicit proxy flows, 4.0 now also supports inbound layer 3 (reverse proxy) inspection, and layer 2 transparent inbound and outbound topologies.
+-  SSLO 4.0 introduces three new network topologies Along with the existing outbound transparent and explicit proxy flows, 4.0 now also supports inbound layer 3 (reverse proxy) inspection, and layer 2 transparent inbound and outbound topologies.

-SSLO 4.0 also includes the following new functionality features:
+**SSLO 4.0** also includes the following new functionality features:

 -  Explicit and transparent web proxy devices as an inline security service.